Instant Pot Hard Boiled Eggs

 – Yumna

-Buuut, if you’re using the Instant Pot, you can totally use fresh eggs, and they still peel like a easy.
-I do it all the time.
-The pressure and steam inside the pot basically loosen the shell from the inside out.
-It’s like giving the egg a head start.
+Buuut, if you’re using the Instant Pot, you can use fresh eggs, and they’ll still peel easily.
+The pressure and steam inside the pot basically loosen the shell from the inside out!
+Just one of the reasons why this Instant Pot egg recipe is the best.

 How to Make Instant Pot Hard-Boiled Eggs